-Ithaca College expects all incoming first year students to complete Alcohol Edu, an online education course, prior to the start of their first semester.
+Ithaca College expects all incoming undergraduate students to complete Alcohol Edu, an online education course, prior to the start of their first semester.
 Alcohol Edu can be completed on a computer, iPad, or tablet with access to the internet and audio capabilities.
 The course is assigned during the summer for incoming fall students, and winter for incoming spring semester students.

-Check your IC Inbox for an email containing a link to the login page for the course.
-Students should use their IC netpass (username and password) to log in and begin the course.
+Check the New Student Checklist for the link.
+Students should use their IC Netpass (username and password) to log in and begin the course.
 Or, you can log in directly via this link.

 Consider taking Alcohol Edu in multiple sittings, rather than all at once.
 When you log back in, you can continue where you left off.
 The course will take you a total of about 90 minutes to complete.

 Here are answers to some of the most commonly asked questions:

 Q. What is the purpose of Alcohol Edu?